swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 - "Select a subset of both rows and columns from a dataframe in a single operation."
 - "Select a subset of a dataframe by a single Boolean criterion."
 keypoints:
-- "Use `DataFrame.ix[..., ...]` to select values by location."
+- "Use `DataFrame.iloc[..., ...]` to select values by integer location."
 - "Use `:` on its own to mean all columns or all rows."
-- "Select multiple columns or rows using `DataFrame.ix` and a named slice."
+- "Select multiple columns or rows using `DataFrame.loc` and a named slice."
 - "Result of slicing can be used in further operations."
 - "Use comparisons to select data based on value."
 - "Select values or NaN using a Boolean mask."